Recollections of parish picnics and happy marriages

 Posted

-“Why don’t you ride my mule back to the shop?”
+“Why don’t you ride my Mule back to the shop?”

 Stephanie Farnan looked around for a beast of burden with a stubborn disposition.